Local student among Vax-2-School winners

-COLUMBUS, Ohio (WKBN) – A local student is among the winners of Wednesday’s Vax-2-School contest.
+COLUMBUS, Ohio (WYTV) – A local student is among the winners of Wednesday’s Vax-2-School contest.

+Twelve-year-old Anthony Harker lives in Niles and attends Lordstown schools.
+There, he competes in track and cross country.

 The full list of winners is below: